 You’ve probably done it a thousand times without thinking: sprinkled salt into a pot of boiling water, watched it vanish, and never once wondered what’s actually happening.
+It undergoes a transformation, one that’s fundamental to chemistry and surprisingly relevant to everyday life.
 But here’s the thing — there’s a whole invisible world at work in that simple act.
 Salt doesn’t just “disappear” in water.
-It undergoes a transformation, one that’s fundamental to chemistry and surprisingly relevant to everyday life.
 So why can salt dissolve in water?
 Let’s break it down.

 What Is Salt Dissolution in Water

 Water, on the other hand, is a polar molecule.
-Plus, each H₂O molecule has a slightly positive end (the hydrogen atoms) and a slightly negative end (the oxygen atom).
+But each H₂O molecule has a slightly positive end (the hydrogen atoms) and a slightly negative end (the oxygen atom).
 This polarity is key.
 It’s what allows water to act as a universal solvent, capable of breaking apart substances like salt by interacting with those ions.

 The Ionic Nature of Salt